aleph2c/miros-rabbitmq/docs/_sources/how_it_works2.rst.txt

 The Cache File Chart
 --------------------
+The CacheFileChart caches network information so that your distributed system can startup faster by avoiding the slow network discovery phase.
+The CacheFileChart was designed to:

+* be created/started/destroyed within another statechart
+* allow one cache file to be readable and writable from thousands of different programs running at the same time.
+* hide the complexity of a concurrent file read into JSON from the user
+* hide the complexity of a file write from JSON from the user
+* have a stochastic-exponential-timeout mechanism for pending read/write waits
+* Write a file based on an asynchronous event published from another statechart
+* Convert a file read into an asynchronous event which can be subscribed to by another statechart
+* be easy to debug/document

 The network discovery process is expensive, so we will cache its results to a JSON file.